International relations (1814–1919): Great Eastern Crisis of 1875–1878 Turkey at war with Serbia and Russia

-In 1876 Serbia and Montenegro declared war on Turkey, and were badly defeated, notably at the battle of Alexinatz (1 September 1876).
+In 1876 Serbia and Montenegro declared war on Turkey, and were badly defeated, notably at the Battle of Alexinatz (1 September 1876).
 Gladstone published an angry pamphlet on "The Bulgarian Horrors and the Question of the East," which aroused enormous agitation in Britain against Turkish misrule, and complicated the Disraeli government's policy of supporting Turkey against Russia.
 Russia, which supported Serbia, threatened war against Turkey.
 In August 1877, Russia declared war on Turkey, and steadily defeated its armies.
 In early January 1878 Turkey asked for an armistice; the British fleet arrived at Constantinople too late.
 Russia and Turkey on 3 March signed the Treaty of San Stefano, which was highly advantageous to Russia, Serbia, and Montenegro, as well as Romania and Bulgaria.

 Congress of Berlin

-Britain, France, and Austria opposed the Treaty of San Stefano because it gave Russia and Bulgaria too much influence in the Balkans, where insurrections were frequent.
+Britain, France, and Austria-Hungary opposed the Treaty of San Stefano because it gave Russia and Bulgaria too much influence in the Balkans, where insurrections were frequent.
 War threatened.
 After numerous attempts a grand diplomatic settlement was reached at the Congress of Berlin (June–July 1878).
 The new Treaty of Berlin revised the earlier treaty.
 Germany's Chancellor Otto von Bismarck presided over the congress and brokered the compromises.
 The Congress ended the strong ties between Germany and Russia and they became military rivals.
 The obvious weakness of the Ottoman Empire incited Balkan nationalism and encouraged Vienna to become a major player in Balkan alignments.
 In 1879 Bismarck moved to solidify the new alignment of power by engineering an alliance between Germany and Austria-Hungary.

 Keeping ethnic groups together was not a priority when boundaries were drawn, thus creating new grievances between nationalistic ethnic groups.
-One result was that Austria took control of the provinces of Bosnia and Herzegovina, intending to eventually merge them into the Austro-Hungarian Empire.
-Bosnia was eventually annexed by Austria-Hungary in 1908, to the anger of Serbs.
+One result was that Austria-Hungary took control of the provinces of Bosnia and Herzegovina, intending to eventually merge them into the Austro-Hungarian Empire.
+Bosnia and Herzegovina was eventually annexed by Austria-Hungary in 1908, to the anger of Serbs.
 Bosnian Serbs assassinated Austria's heir to the crown, Franz Ferdinand, in 1914 and the result was the First World War.